ChisomJude/Devops-Projects-Training/ci_cd_gitactions.md

-# Beginner-Friendly CI/CD with Git and GitHub Actions
+#  CI/CD with Git and GitHub Actions

-## ✅ Objectives

-By the end of this lecture, you will understand:

-* What CI/CD means
-* Why we use Git for version control
-* How GitHub Actions helps automate our workflow
-* How to create a basic CI/CD pipeline using GitHub Actions
-* What platforms exist for CI/CD

----

 ## 💪 What is CI/CD?